-As another year comes to a close I am able to reflect back to our efforts as a Chamber and the assistance we have provided to our deserving Veterans.
-We continued to take our efforts to a new level with Social Media, reaching soldiers about to be discharged and Veterans across the globe.
+Reflecting back to our efforts as a Chamber, I'm proud of the assistance we have provided to our deserving Veterans.
+We continue to take our efforts to a new level with Social Media, reaching soldiers about to be discharged and Veterans across the globe.
 At any one time we have been working directly with 10 or more Veterans and many agencies providing services.

-This year I was able to attend and participate in a discussion with Lt.
-Governor Murray and the Military Asset and Security Strategy Task Force and was able to assist Veterans Inc. in securing funding from the SSVF Grant (Supportive Services for Veteran Families) to insure these monies reach Veterans and their families.
-This grant is in direct support for veterans at risk for homelessness and requiring some assistance so they can pay their bills and maintain their living arrangements.
-Our efforts were recognized via LinkedIn by the City of Indianapolis Mayor Greg Ballard who has duplicated our efforts to assist Veterans.
+Working with partners to assist Veterans (e.g. Veterans Inc.) we have been able to secure funding from the SSVF Grant (Supportive Services for Veteran Families) to insure these monies reach Veterans and their families.
+This grant is in direct support for Veterans at risk for homelessness and requiring some assistance so they can pay their bills and maintain their living arrangements.
+In fact, these efforts were recognized via LinkedIn by the City of Indianapolis Mayor Greg Ballard who has duplicated our efforts to assist Veterans.

-This year saw a renewed effort with President Obama’s Warriors to Workforce and the Vow to Hire Act, but more still needs to be done.
+Although over the past few years, there have been a number of Federal and State initiatives to support Veterans re-entering the workforce, still more work needs to be done.
 It is projected that our 26 million Veterans will grow by an additional 10% within the next 2 years.
 As members of the MetroWest Chamber, it is essential that we continue to support our Veterans as the needs of our veteran community expands.

 One item that we have received a great deal of feedback on is that Veterans do not know how to translate their military experience into employment in the civilian world.
 You can assist Veterans by giving a Veteran’s resume a second read, taking the time to talk to them, and asking questions.
 You will find that the training and commitment they have made to our country can be a tremendous asset to your business.
 If you are wondering how you can help, here are some practical options:

 We continue to mentor Veterans in a variety of ways including resume writing and mock job interviews and we assist Veterans who wish to start their own businesses.
 If you’d like to assist in any of these efforts, please let us know!
-I’d like to thank the many people who stepped forward this year to assist our veteran community and I look forward to working with you in 2013 as we continue to lead the charge in returning our veterans to the full benefits of civilian life.
+I’d like to thank the many people who stepped forward over the years to assist our veteran community and I look forward to continuing this important work as we lead the charge in returning our veterans to the full benefits of civilian life.

 John’s contact information: